SS-IL: Separated Softmax for Incremental Learning: Main Method

 \section{Main Method}

-Our SS-IL consists of three components, all motivated from the intuition built from the previous section: (1) separated softmax (SS) output layer, (2) ratio-preserving (RP) mini-batch selection, and (3) the task-wise KD (TKD).
-Before concretely presenting them, we introduce some additional notations.
-For the incremental task $t$, we denote the classes of the old tasks by $\mathcal{P}_t=\mathcal{C}_{1:t-1}$ and the classes of the new task $t$ by $\mathcal{N}_t=\mathcal{C}_t$.
+Our SS-IL mainly consists of two components, all motivated from the intuition built from the previous section: (1) Separated-Softmax (SS) output layer and (2) the Task-wise KD (TKD).
+We note using TKD for CIL was first proposed in LwF \cite{(LwF)LiHoiem16}, but as we show in our experiment, TKD particularly becomes powerful when combined with our SS layer.
+For the sake of simple explanation, at the incremental task $t$, let $\mathcal{P}_t$ denote the classes of the previous tasks ($\mathcal{C}_{1:t-1}$) and $\mathcal{N}_t$ denote the classes of the new task ($\mathcal{C}_t$).